 The museum also has hundreds of exhibits, from Naval History to artillery and sailor artifacts.
 Another popular tour, the Engine Room Tour, allows visitors to experience the engine room in the bowels of this powerful vessel.

-If you are looking for accommodation near the museum, the four-star Hilton Norfolk The Main offers easy waterfront access and views of the river.
+If you are looking for accommodation near the museum, the four-star Hilton Norfolk The Main offers easy waterfront access and river views.

 See Related: Best Places to Visit in the US